panglesd/presentations/berlin/odoc/presentation.md

 | <textarea rows="3" id="pafreview" placeholder="Review"></textarea>                                              | <textarea rows="3" placeholder="Review"  id="patreview"></textarea>                                                                 | <textarea rows="3"  id="brrreview" placeholder="Review"></textarea>                                             |
 |                                                                                                                 |                                                                                                                                     |                                                                                                                 |

-"This documentation has no landing page.
-No example of how to use it.
-I don't even know what it is about.
-I want a refund."

-"This documentation has no landing page, and no example of usage.
-It is a bit confusing."

-"Excellent documentation!
-The landing page is clear and I am not lost."
 <style>
 table img {
   width: 100%